 The Classical Value-Investing View of IPO Investing

-Benjamin Graham, the father of value investing and much of modern security analysis, recommended in his treatise The Intelligent Investor, investors steer clear of all initial public offerings.
+Benjamin Graham, the father of value investing, recommended in his book The Intelligent Investor that investors steer clear of all initial public offerings.
 The reason?
-During an IPO, the previous owners are attempting to raise capital for expanding the business, cash out their interest for estate planning, or any other myriad of reasons that all result in one thing: a premium price that offers little chance for buying your stake at a discount.
+During an IPO, the previous owners are attempting to raise capital at a premium price, which offers little chance for buying your stake at a discount.

-Often, he argued, some hiccup in the business will cause the stock price to collapse within a few years, giving the value minded investor an opportunity to load up on the company he or she admires.
-As even our Coca-Cola example proved, this often turns out to be the case.
+Instead, he argued, wait for some hiccup in the business, which will cause the stock price to collapse within a few years and give an opportunity to load up on shares at a discount.

-Given the difficulty of sorting out the chaff from the wheat, you are probably going to do better by sticking to your guns.
-In theory, Graham’s position is one of conservative, disciplined safety.
-It ensures you won’t get burned and the average investor will likely be well served in the long-run by adhering to that principle.
+Graham’s position is one of conservative, disciplined safety.
+It lessens your risk of getting burned, and the average investor will likely be well served in the long run by adhering to that principle.

-- If this business does not grow at a high enough rate to justify its price, what is the likely cause?
+- If this business does not grow at a high enough rate to justify its price, what is the likely reason?
 What are the probabilities of those failures occurring?

-- Would you be comfortable owning this business if the stock market were to close for the next five, ten, or twenty-five years?
-In other words, is this business model and the company's financial foundation sustainable or is obsolescence as a result of technological advancement or lack of sufficient capital a possibility?
+- Would you be comfortable owning this business if the stock market were to close for the next five, 10, or 25 years?
+In other words, is this business model and the company's financial foundation sustainable?
+Or is obsolescence as a result of technological advancement or lack of sufficient capital a possibility?

-- If the stock falls by fifty percent due to short-term problems in the business, will you be able to continue holding without any emotional response if you can conservatively determine that the long-term potential of the business still remains promising?
+- If the stock falls by 50% due to short-term problems in the business, will you be able to continue holding your shares without any emotional response?